The hunt for every BPM system starts with one simple question:

 However, just like trying to explain politics to children, the answer is not that simple.
 Purchasing a business process management solution is complex because of the vast difference between each vendor’s cost and services.
 The price of a BPM solution is based on various factors such as the services it offers, the underlying software it uses, vendor support, maintenance, and the brand name associated with it.
 Vendors also consider the licensing model, discounts based on their profit goals, customer type and size, workflow process complexity, etc.

 There is no standard pricing chart that speaks for the entire realm of BPMs, just a rough framework.
 So the vague answer to our elusive question is – it depends.
 Cost will vary based on your enterprise size and type, but the ballpark figure for a traditional business process management tool can fall anywhere between $250,000 to $500,000.

 Yes, you read that right.
-It’s a big range, and shows how diverse the BPM price range is.
+It’s a big range, and shows how diverse the BPM pricing range is.

 Calculate Your Needs

 Now that you are over the sticker shock, it helps to narrow down your choices for the BPM that suit your purpose well if you are planning to purchase BPM software.
 To shortlist the possible solutions for your enterprise, answer the following questions: